ThomasKDesign/PadFinder/README.md

-# SeattleRentals
+# PadFinder
-An Angular app for searching rentals and neighborhoods in the Seattle area.
+An AngularJS app for finding places to live in the Seattle area.